 Before getting started

-Before you take any troubleshooting step, make sure that you update Crusader Kings III.
+Before you take any troubleshooting steps, make sure that you update Crusader Kings III.
 The latest game patch notes will fix the known bugs.

 After updating your game, restart your computer.
 If this doesn’t do the trick, try the fixes below to see which one works for you.